sp90/bun-multer-busboy/readme.md

 3. Upload file
 4. See file data in the terminal

+#### To test s3 make sure to

+1. duplicate .env-example
+2. rename to .env
+3. add your s3 bucket secrets

 ## What happens single upload

 And the file is neatly put into the `/uploads` folder